 The Internal Revenue Service offers a variety of options to taxpayers who can't immediately pay their taxes in full.
 A partial payment installment agreement (PPIA) is one of these options.
-Requesting a PPIA with the IRS isn't difficult.
-It's easier and less time-consuming than requesting an offer in compromise.
-But, of course, it still requires some attention to detail and you have to know the rules.
+Requesting a PPIA with the IRS is easier and less time-consuming than requesting an offer in compromise, but it still requires attention to detail and you have to know the rules.

-Entering into a partial payment installment agreement requires that you must make regular monthly payments to the IRS over a period of time, but you won't have to pay off the entire tax debt.
-Any balance remaining after the term of the IRS installment agreement is forgiven.
 A PPIA is a contract between you and the IRS.
+Entering into a partial payment installment agreement requires that you must make regular monthly payments to the IRS over a period of time, but you won't have to pay off your entire tax debt.
+Any balance that remains at the close of the term of the installment agreement is forgiven.